sergiocallegari/PyDSM/doc/source/getting-started.rst

    A free software package for convex optimization based on the Python programming language.
 Currently tested with version 1.1.5.

-CVXPY_ :
-    A free software package for modeling convex optimization problems in Python.
-Currently tested with the still unreleased version 0.0.1 of the library, should work with later releases too.

 Furthermore, the following pre-requisites may exist in case one wants to build from source (which is expected in Linux and optional in windows):